 - PHAs must anticipate income from assets.
 This is the actual amount of income the asset will generate to the family over the coming 12 months.

 - Some assets generate no income, such as:

 - Non-interest bearing checking account

 - Coin collection

 - Many assets do generate income, such as:

 - Interest from investments

 - Rents from rental property

 - Dividends

-- The market value of an asset is used when anticipating income from interest-bearing accounts.

-- Market value x interest rate = anticipated income
+- The market value of an asset is used when anticipating income from interest-bearing accounts. - Market value x interest rate = anticipated income

-Qui Z
+Quiz

-The value of Dave's CD is \$7,000, earning 4% interest.

-There is a \$400 penalty for early withdrawal.
+The value of Dave's CD is \$ There is a \$400 penalty for the actual anticipated income early with hdrawal.
 What is

-the actual anticipated income from this asset?

 Market value \$7,000

 Times interest rate X 0.04

 Equals anticipated income =

 6a.
 Family member name No. 6b.
 Type of asset 6c.
 Calculation (PHA use) 6d.
 Cash value of asset 6e.
-Antio
+Anticipated Income

-Dave CD 7,000 - 400 s 6,600 \$ 280
+Dave CD 7,000 - 400 \$ 6,600 \$ 280

 \$ \$

 \$ \$

 \$ \$

 \$ \$

 \$ \$

 \$ \$

 \$ \$

 6f, 6g.
 Column totals \$ 6,600 6f. \$ 280 6g

 6h.
-Passbook rate (written as deci mal) 0 6h
+Passbook rate (written as decimal) 0 6h

 6i.
-Imputed asset income: 6f X 6h (if 6f is \$5,00 00 or less, put 0) \$ 6i
+Imputed asset income: 6f X 6h (if 6f is \$5,000 or less, put 0) \$ 6i

 6j.
-Final asset inc ome: larger of 6 a or 6i • s 6j
+Final asset income: larger of 6g or 6i s 6j

-- Income from assets when assets total \$5,000 or less: - When the total cash value of all family assets is \$5,000 or less the actual income the family receives from assets is included in annual income - Income from assets when assets exceed \$5,000: - When the total cash value of all family assets exceeds \$5,000, include in annual income the greater of - Actual income from assets, or - Imputed asset income (total cash value of assets X PHA passbook rate) - Imputed Asset Income is income that would be received from an asset if it were converted to cash and placed in a savings account earning an average passbook rate as determined by the PHA. - The PHA establishes a passbook rate within 0.75 percent of a national average - 0.75 percent is three-quarters of one percent - Example: if the national passbook rate is 0.09 percent, the PHA passbook rate could range from zero to 0.84 percent (84 one-hundredths of one percent) - Note that currently the highest allowable passbook rate is less than one percent - The PHA must review its passbook rate annually to ensure that it is still within 0.75 percent of the national average
+- Income from assets when assets total \$5,000 or less: - When the total cash value of all family assets is \$5,000 or less the actual income the family receives from assets is included in annual income - Income from assets when assets exceed \$5,000: - When the total cash value of all family assets exceeds \$5,000, include in annual income the greater of - Actual income from assets, or - Imputed asset income (total cash value of assets X PHA passbook rate)

+• Imputed Asset Income is income that would be received from an asset if it were converted to cash and placed in a savings account earning an average passbook rate as determined by the PHA.

+- The PHA establishes a passbook rate within 0.75 percent of a national average - 0.75 percent is three-quarters of one percent - Example: if the national passbook rate is 0.09 percent, the PHA passbook rate could range from zero to 0.84 percent (84 one-hundredths of one percent) - Note that currently the highest allowable passbook rate is less than one percent - The PHA must review its passbook rate annually to ensure that it is still within 0.75 percent of the national average - The PHA must find the total cash value of all assets to determine which to include in annual income: - Actual income from assets, or - Imputed asset income - This is why the PHA must identify the expenses involved in converting an asset to cash, such as: - Penalties for early withdrawal - Broker or legal fees - Closing costs (for real estate) - Imputed asset income only comes into play when the total cash value of all assets exceeds \$5,000.